 Anonymous Asks: I think my husband has been cheating.
 He’s also getting much more aggressive and mean.
 We have talked about divorce and I’m certain we will proceed.
 I have been consulting attorneys too.
 Would you recommend I file based on irreconcilable differences or infidelity?

-Weinberger Divorce & Family Law Group Response: We are sorry to hear about these additional circumstances you’re facing as you proceed with your divorce.
+Weinberger Divorce & Family Law Group, LLC Response: We are sorry to hear about these additional circumstances you’re facing as you proceed with your divorce.
 While both are valid grounds for divorce in New Jersey, the issues related to each can be quite different as you proceed with a settlement.
 “Irreconcilable differences” tends to be a ground used when couples choose to divorce in a less contentious manner, while” infidelity” can bring about many other concerns and considerations.
 Check out some of these articles and information as you proceed and before you make a decision:

 Most notably, we do have many situations in cases where infidelity issues can bring about Marital Tort claims.
 These are claims that are filed in conjunction with divorce cases.
 Here’s more to help understand this type of situation: